 Bodywork is gentle manipulation of the body which releases muscle tension and helps with musculoskeletal problems.
-There are many sorts of bodywork, such as myofunctional therapy which focuses on the oral and facial muscles, infant massage which helps with muscle tightness, and osteopathic manipulative medicine which can help treat virtually any body tissues.
+There are many sorts of bodywork, including infant massage which helps with muscle tightness, and osteopathic manipulative medicine which can help treat virtually any body tissues.

-Osteopathic Manual Medicine (OMM) services offered by Katie Neuer, DO.
+Osteopathic Manual Medicine (OMM) services in Glendale and Chandler offered by Katie Neuer, DO.

 OMM is applied physiology, and Dr. Neuer's understanding of the body's anatomy allows her to use her hands to help treat affected body tissues.
 Virtually all tissue can be treated using OMM.
 Different techniques are utilized based on the type of problem that is present as well as the patient and their body.